gibiai/Customer_Churn_Analysis_Retention_Strategy-Subscription_Business_2025/README.md

 | F1 | 0.80 | 0.76 |
 | ROC-AUC | 0.51 | 0.42 |

 **Honest interpretation:** the ROC-AUC values are close to 0.5, which means the models do **not** separate churners from non-churners much better than chance on this data.
-The high recall of the Logistic Regression is misleading — with a 70% churn base rate, predicting "churn" for almost everyone yields high recall but little real discrimination.
+The high recall of the Logistic Regression is misleading with a 70% churn base rate, predicting "churn" for almost everyone yields high recall but little real discrimination.

 The most likely reason is the **synthetic nature of the dataset**: the engineered features don't carry a strong real signal for churn.
-This is itself a finding — it shows the importance of validating whether the data actually supports prediction, rather than trusting metrics at face value.
+This is itself a finding, it shows the importance of validating whether the data actually supports prediction, rather than trusting metrics at face value.

-**What remains valuable** is the full pipeline: the five-table integration, the feature engineering, the CLV and revenue-at-risk framework, and the retention-targeting matrix — all of which would apply directly to a real dataset with genuine signal.
+**What remains valuable** is the full pipeline: the five-table integration, the feature engineering, the CLV and revenue-at-risk framework, and the retention-targeting matrix, all of which would apply directly to a real dataset with genuine signal.

 ### Feature Importance (Random Forest)
 | Feature | Importance |